coralogix/terraform-provider-coralogix/docs/resources/action.md

 ### Required

 - `name` (String) Action name.
 - `source_type` (String) By selecting the data type, you can make sure that the action will be displayed only in the relevant context.
-Can be one of ["Log" "DataMap"]
+Can be one of ["DataMap" "Log"]
 - `url` (String) URL for the external tool.

 ### Optional